ugorji/go-serverapp/web/README.md

 # go-serverapp/web

-This repository contains the `go-serverapp/web` library (or command).
+This repository contains the `go-serverapp/web` library.

 To install: